Woman wounded in fatal shooting of Marcellis Stinnette disputes Waukegan police narrative

 Stinnette’s death added to the list of Black people killed by police during a year of mass protests nationwide.
 On Monday night, a Philadelphia neighborhood erupted in protests, and later looting, after police killed Walter Wallace, 27, during what relatives said was a mental health crisis.
 The officers have not been identified.

+Protests grip Philadelphia, leaving officers injured and stores damaged, after police kill a Black man

 The close-knit nature of Waukegan, home to fewer than 90,000 people, distinguishes the situation from police shootings in bigger cities.
 According to attorneys, Cunningham’s family knows the families of both Williams and Stinnette.
-Crump, who also represents George Floyd’s family in Minneapolis, said Cunningham, the first Black mayor of the city, told him Tuesday the case “is personal to him” because he knew Williams since she was a child.
+Crump, who also represents Blake’s and George Floyd’s families, said Cunningham, the first Black mayor of the city, told him Tuesday the case “is personal to him” because he knew Williams since she was a child.

 Latoya Johnson, Williams’s aunt, said her mother told Cunningham’s grandmother “you better do right by my family” in a phone call.